working-group-two/engineering-blog/pages/blog/_posts/2019-06-25-hacking-dark-themes-with-blend-modes.md

     {% include image.html url="/img/blog/blend-modes/01-console-subs-difference.png" caption="After applying `mix-blend-mode: difference;`"%}
 </div>

-Okay, that’s actually not too bad!
+Okay, that’s actually not too bad.
 There are some obvious issues, like the color hues being inverted and everything being way too dark, but it should be possible to make some adjustments.

 ## Working with a non-standard blend mode